Open every day

 The concept of the 20-minute neighbourhood is a way to radically reconsider space, with meeting the needs of citizens at its core.
 The idea offers many solutions, and experiments have taken place in major cities across the globe.
 But how might this work rurally, where communities are sparse and have different needs?
 How can this be applied to different socio-economic situations?
 And how can we continue to improve our urban spaces to better meet the needs of a constantly changing world?

 Join our expert panel to explore these ideas.
+This event will be BSL interpreted.

 Dr. Husam Al Waer is an architect, planner, urbanist and award-winning author.
 He is currently Reader in Sustainable Urban Design at the University of Dundee and has a focussed interest in the past and future of sustainable places, neighbourhoods and cities.